SigNoz/signoz.io/blog/2022-01-10-top-9-observability-tools-2022.md

 </figure>
 <br/>

+Elastic APM is an application performance monitoring system consisting of APM agents, APM servers, Elasticsearch, and Kibana, that enables you to gain deep visibility into your application's performance, identify bottlenecks, troubleshoot issues, and optimize performance over time.

-Elastic APM is part of the Elastic Observability solution, which also includes infrastructure and log monitoring, enhancing overall application and system observability.
-The easiest way to use Elastic APM is by subscribing to the hosted Elasticsearch service on Elastic Cloud.
-You can also opt to self-manage the Elastic stack, where you need to decide how to run and configure the APM server.
+The simplest way to utilize Elastic APM is by subscribing to the hosted Elasticsearch service on Elastic Cloud.
+Alternatively, you may choose to self-manage the Elastic stack, in which case you will need to determine how to run and configure the APM server.

-Some of the key features of Elastic APM include:
+Some of the key features of Elastic APM are:

-- **End-to-End Distributed Tracing**: Provides comprehensive tracing of transactions across various services.
-- **Real User Monitoring**: Captures and analyzes user interactions with front-end applications.
-- **Error Tracking**: Identifies and helps in analyzing application errors effectively.
+- End-to-end distributed tracing.
+- Real user monitoring.
+- Error Tracking.
-- **Anomaly Detection with Machine Learning**: Uses advanced machine learning algorithms for detecting anomalies in application performance.
+- Anomaly Detection with Machine Learning.
-- **CI/CD Pipeline Visibility**: Offers insights into the impact of code changes on application performance.
+- Root cause analysis.

 ### Zipkin